TylerHillery/pypacktrends/README.md

 Compare Python package downloads

-## Overview

-Personal side project to learn about what it takes to build and self-host a "production grade" web app.

 ## Acknowledgements

 This project was inspired by [npm trends](https://www.npmtrends.com/), which provides similar insights for npm packages.